Watch every angle of Japan's controversial VAR goal

 This content is not available in your location.

-Watch all the angles of Ao Tanaka's controversial goal which for Japan against Spain which was allowed to stand after VAR determined the ball did not go out of play during the build-up.
+Watch all the angles of Ao Tanaka's controversial goal for Japan against Spain, which was allowed to stand after VAR determined the ball did not go out of play during the build-up.

 MATCH REPORT: Japan 2-1 Spain